VaibhavGupta-Oncehub/furnico/README.md

 Disclaimer: This project was made for learning purposes.
 I don't own any images, logos and design templates etc., used in this project in any form.

 # Furnico | Personal Furniture Destination
-Furnico is a e-ecommerce funiture platforms that provides stylish and modern furniture to the customer.
+Furnico is an e-ecommerce funiture platforms that provides stylish and modern furniture to the customer.

 ![image](https://user-images.githubusercontent.com/98082102/174546624-ab7e1bac-9a5b-44cd-845b-661f7e134c5e.png)